Shyama Sharma: Family background

 Shyama Sharma was born to a Landlord family.
 Her father Pandit Durga Dutt was a Rich Landlord in erstwhile Sirmaur State.
 He was honoured with the title of 'Rayees-e-Aazam’ by Maharaja of Sirmaur for having the highest number of lands.
 He introduced first ever Motor Transport in erstwhile Sirmaur state in year 1914 with four personal cars, four public buses and one lorry.
 He donated his lands worth Rupees Hundreds of Crores to Government for building Schools, Hospitals, Shelter Homes etc. In 1971, under Land Ceiling Act, Government of Himachal Pradesh acquired his 4579 Bighas of Lands in various parts of the state whose value was estimated ₹2100 Crore.
 The Land Ceiling Act affected many other big Landlords.

 Shyama’s mother Savitri Devi was a daughter of a Landlord from District Dehradun.
 She owned a Tea Estate in Kaulagarh and many other valuable Farmhouses.

 Their family history finds its traces in Jaisalmer.
 Their ancestors migrated from Kuldhara of Jaisalmer in early 1800s to Himachal.
 The family is the main priest of Mata Bhrageshwari (Bharagi) Devi Temple in Saroga.

 Shyama lived in a joint family along with her elder brother Sukh Dev Sharma, who is a retired excise and taxation inspector who currently owns a private hotel in Nahan, elder sister Madhur Sharma, who was married to a bureaucrat, and younger brother Jai Dev Sharma, who served in Home Guard Force.

-Her nephew’s son Bhaavan Sharma, who founded a youth organisation in 2013, currently heads Nav-Bharat Yuva Sangh as its National President.
-His organisation is working in 19 States of India.
-Bhaavan is one of the rising new generation leaders in India.